Edited by: Keri Stooksbury

 - An hour reading books at the library

-As amusing as this is for me, it will be great for your kids too, especially when trying out a new type of transportation that they haven’t been on before.
-Every new form of transit will give them a whole new view of the city.
+It’s a great experience for your kids, especially when trying out a new type of transportation that they haven’t been on before.
 From what they see out of the windows to the people they see riding along with them, your kids will be able to experience the town just like the locals do.

 As your kids get older, they will probably want to have more of a say in what you do when you are on vacation.
 Let them!